 Welcome to Killylough F.C., home to one of the most progressive soccer clubs in Ireland.
 Killylough F.C. takes its name from the townland of Killylough in Tydavnet, Co.
 Monaghan, and shares the name with the hugely successful Killylough Tug of War club, and the rapidly expanding Killylough Cycling Club.
 Formed in 1980, the club through limited resources have held on numerous occasions in the past the three available cups from the local Monaghan Cavan soccer league namely the League Cup, Andy Capaldi Cup and Sean Woods Cup.
-The trophy cabinet being filled this year by the 2013 League Cup success.
+The trophy cabinet being filled this year by the 2014 League and Capaldi Cup Cup successes.

 Killylough F.C. has accumulated a growing mass of hands on deck to deal with the emergence in the last four years of an additional senior team, and numerous underage teams within our youth structure.
 The door is always open for more volunteers to share some of the many jobs involved in running our club, and all assistance is greatly appreciated.
 Anyone who has spent time behind the scenes will certainly agree that without the people of Tydavnet getting behind our project over the years, the club could not have existed, so credit must go to the people who have supported, sponsored and helped fundraise for the club.
 Our gratitude cannot be overstated.